 |About the Series|

-The William I. Fine Theoretical Physics Institute is proud to host the 9th Annual Misel Family Lecture.
+The William I. Fine Theoretical Physics Institute is proud to host the 12th Annual Misel Family Lecture.
 This lecture is free and open to the public.
-If you have further questions regarding the lecture please contact us at ftpi AT physics.umn.edu.
+No registration is required to attend this event.
+If you have further questions regarding the lecture please contact us at email@example.com.
 We look forward to seeing you there!

 WHERE: McNamara Alumni Center, Memorial Hall